Our course leaders have selected a range of resources to help you prepare. Some courses have further tasks for you to complete before your interview.

 Drama / Drama and English Literature (BA)

-You'll participate in collaborative tasks, contribute ideas and show us your interest and skill in, and enthusiasm for, drama.
+In the Audition Workshop, you'll participate in collaborative tasks, contribute ideas and show us your interest and skills in drama.
 You don’t need to prepare a speech but should arrive ready to participate - please wear comfortable clothing that you can move around in.
 You'll also get the opportunity to ask us about studying drama at Greenwich.
-The session will be led by Course Leader, Jillian Wallis, and/or members of the teaching team.
+The session will be led by Course Leader, Jillian Wallis, and/ or members of the teaching team.
+It will be held at Bathway Theatre, Woolwich, which is the University of Greenwich drama studios and theatre.

 Applicants who are unable to make one of the Audition Workshops will have the opportunity to book an online interview later in the year.
 If this applies to you, we will be in touch to confirm the details.